localnerve/html-snapshots/docs/notes.md

 ### The Default Snapshot Script
 The default snapshot script, [snapshotSingle.js](https://github.com/localnerve/html-snapshots/blob/master/lib/phantom/snapshotSingle.js), relies on jQuery to be loaded in every page you snapshot.
 In other words, _your_ page has to load jQuery.
 The default snapshot script does not temporarily inject jQuery for you in your pages.
 Suggestions for fancier snapshot scripts are welcome...

+To override the default snapshot script, supply a path to your own phantomjs script using the `snapshotScript` option.

 The default snapshot script uses jQuery is(:visible) to make the actual determination if the selector is in the output.
 Last I checked, this is only available in Zepto by building in a special [selector module](https://github.com/madrobby/zepto/issues/323).